KristofferC/PGFPlotsX.jl/docs/src/examples/juliatypes.md

 # Julia types

 There is some support to directly use Julia objects from different popular packages in PGFPlotsX.jl.
 Examples of these are given here.
-All code is assumed to include the following.
+All code is assumed to include the following:

 ```jl
 import PGFPlotsX